tamatebox/satipatthana-framework/docs/theory_en.md

 #### Why This Works

 Traditional LLM confidence (softmax probabilities) is **uncalibrated** — models are often confidently wrong.
-Satipatthana's trust score is based on **process**, not output:
+Satipatthana's triple scores are based on **process**, not output:

-* Smooth convergence → high trust
+* Smooth convergence → high conformity_score and confidence_score
-* Oscillation or slow convergence → low trust
+* Oscillation or slow convergence → low conformity_score
+* OOD input (far from known concepts) → low trust_score
 * Mismatch between state and trajectory → detected inconsistency

 This is architecturally guaranteed meta-cognition, not post-hoc calibration.